Expanding Thurston maps as quotients

 \section{Open Questions}

-The first question to ask is whether the construction of the mating presented here is the general case; at least when there are no periodic critical points.
+The construction presented here to decompose, or unmate, an expanding Thurston map into polynomials is not the most general one.
+In \cite{unmating} an example of an expanding Thurston map (which is rational) was given that arises indeed as the (topological) mating of two poynomials, yet this cannot be shown with the methods presented here.

-\begin{open} Let $F$ be an expanding Thurston map that does not have periodic critical points.
-Assume further that $F$ is obtained as a mating of two polynomials.
-Is the \emph{mating always obtained as constructed here} (as well as in \cite{peano})?
-In particular this would mean that there is a pseudo-isotopy $H^0$ as in \cite[Section 3.1]{peano}.
+\begin{open} Let $f\colon S^2\to S^2$ be a Thurston map.
+Give a necessary and sufficient condition that $f$ arises as a mating. \end{open}

-In \cite[Section 8]{peano} it was shown that a certain Latt\`{e}s map $h$ does not admit a pseudo-isotopy $H^0$.
-Thus it cannot be shown from the results in the paper present that $h$ is obtained as a mating (an iterate however is).
-This means a natural candidate for an expanding Thurston map that does not arise as a mating is $h$.
+Ideally this condition should give all shared matings, i.e., all distinct possibilities how $f$ arises as a mating.
+Furthermore from one should be able to read off the polynomials into which $f$ unmates in a combinatorial manner.
+For \emph{hyperbolic} rational Thurston maps such a necessary and sufficient condition to arise as a mating is known, namely the existence of an \emph{equator}, see \cite[Theorem~4.2]{unmating}.

 Several people have asked whether there is a bound on the number of points that are identified in a mating.
-If a matings (of strictly preperiodic polynomials) is obtained as constructed here this is answered by Theorem \ref{thm:sim_finite}. \end{open}
+If a mating (of strictly preperiodic polynomials) is obtained as constructed here this is answered by Theorem~\ref{thm:sim_finite}.

 \begin{open} Is it possible to decide whether an expanding Thurston map $F$ is equivalent to a rational map from the critical portraits (see Section \ref{sec:critical-portrait})?
 By Thurston's topological characterization \cite{DouHubThurs} this amounts to the question whether it is possible to read off \defn{Thurston obstructions} from the \emph{critical portraits}.